dibyendumajumdar/dmr_c/README.md

 ## Current status

 * We are now able to build on Windows, Linux and Mac OSX.
-However there are platform specific limiations - see below for details.
+However there are platform specific limitations - see below for details.
 * Global state has been removed except for the way ptr_list nodes are allocated.
 * The LLVM backend has had many fixes and is able to compile real programs.
 See the tests folder for what works, and what doesn't.